 P.S.
 I’d love the opportunity to sit down with you and go over how I can bring similar results (45% reduced tardiness) to Smith High School, as well.

 What do you think?
-A P.S. (postscript) at the bottom of your cover letter always draws the attention of the reader, even if they don’t read the rest of it.
+A P.S. (postscript) at the bottom of your cover letter for teachers always draws the attention of the reader, even if they don’t read the rest of it.
 It’s a clever way to get one last word in edgewise before they finish.

 As you can see, writing cover letters for teachers is certainly not as complicated as you thought—and definitely nowhere near as tough as the magic you’ll perform each day on the job.